m1nus-dev/m1nforum/readme.md

 - The data is from an xml file on disk but it is all cached.
 - There is no dependency on a database.
 - There is use of caching headers in every http handler method.
-- The css is from the smallest css library I could find and its awesome [mincss.com](https://mincss.com/)
+- The css is from the smallest css library I could find and its awesome [mincss.com](https://mincss.com/).
+Should consider classless instead.
+Maybe with 2 or 3 helpers.
 - There is no javascript.
 - MapGet is used - no razorpages or mvc or razor.
 - Everything is minimal and fast